The Burlington Free Press

-The Burlington Free Press (BFP or the Free Press) is a digital and print community news organization based in Burlington, Vermont, and owned by Gannett.
+The Burlington Free Press (BFP or the Free Press) is a digital and print community news organization based in Burlington, Vermont, and owned by USA Today Co.
 It is one of the official "newspapers of record" for the State of Vermont.

 It was founded on June 15, 1827, as a weekly paper and turned daily in 1848 in response to the invention of the telegraph.
 Today, the Burlington Free Press is part of the USA Today Network and offers local news coverage both in print and online.

 Current format

 The Burlington Free Press print product is a "tall tab" newspaper that contains specialized sections that cover business, arts & entertainment, sports, food and local history.
 As a part of the USA Today Network, the Free Press also includes a daily inserted section from USA TODAY that covers national politics, entertainment and sports.

 Coverage area

 The Burlington Free Press mainly reports on stories that occur in Chittenden County with a focus on the towns of Burlington, Essex, South Burlington, Williston, Colchester, Winooski and Shelburne.

 Stories from the Associated Press and from the national USA Today Network are also pulled in to the Burlington Free Press website and printed paper to help round out coverage.